Brisbane International Airport

 What lounges are at the International Terminal?

-The International Terminal at Brisbane Airport features four airline lounges plus two lounges which are open to all travellers, for an entry fee: Plaza Premium Lounge and My Lounge – Home of Virgin Australia.
-Each lounge is located past the security checkpoint and immigration.
+The International Terminal at Brisbane Airport features a number of dedicated airline lounges, plus the Plaza Premium Lounge (and the Escape Lounge - coming soon!) which are open to all travellers for an entry fee.
+Each lounge is located past the security checkpoint and immigration, providing the perfect place to relax before you take off.

 Qantas knows how to look after its guests and with the majority of Qantas international flights from Brisbane departing in the mornings, there are two things this lounge does well: barista coffee and a great breakfast.
 Anyone needing to plug in will find plenty of spaces to work quietly, making use of the fast and free Wi-Fi.
 There are also private shower suites and a good choice of comfortable places to relax.
-Contact your Flight Centre Travel Expert to enquire about Lounge eligibility.
+For more information on lounge access, talk to your Travel Expert.

 Air New Zealand Lounge, Level 3, after security

 The Air New Zealand Brisbane International Lounge is a sleek and spacious place to relax and refresh before your flight.
 Airpoints Elite, Gold, Elite Partner and Koru members are all welcome, as are Business Class passengers departing on Air New Zealand flights.
-As with all Lounge access, if you have any queries, contact your Flight Centre Travel Expert.
+As with all Lounge access, if you have any queries, talk to your Travel Expert.

 The Singapore Airlines Lounge within Brisbane International Terminal is designed to be like a ‘home away from home’ for guests, with different areas modelled on spaces such as living rooms, dining rooms and kitchens.
 The lounge also offers special productivity pods to enable guests to work in privacy and comfort, as well as a generous buffet with a selection of hot entrees and Singaporean specialties.